 There’s nothing wrong with employees occasionally working from home, as there are countless examples of when it’s good for both the company and the employee.
 What you should look for, however, are changes in patterns.
 Has the number of days worked from home vastly increased without a visible reason?

 Of course, in order to see changes in patterns, you need historical data.
-Increases in the number of days worked from home might indicate issues in the team spirit, in the relationships between individual employees or simply in the office/work space.
+Increases in the number of days worked from home might indicate issues in the team spirit, in the relationships between individual employees or simply in the office or workspace.

 2. Number of absences